Skip to Main Content

 • whether it has any illustrations or maps.

-The collection is kept in the Official Papers reading room.
-Photocopying the documents is not permitted, however they can be scanned by the imaging service, personal scanners are not permitted.
+Photocopying the documents is not permitted, however they can be scanned by Imaging Services, photography without a flash is permitted.

 SEARCH THE DATABASE